500 signatures reached

 To: Minister of Business, Innovation and Employment Stuart Nash

-To immediately suspend Rocket Lab launches of military payloads which contribute to the weaponisation of space and ongoing warfare on Earth.
+To immediately suspend Rocket Lab launches of military payloads which contribute to the militarisatisation of Space and ongoing warfare on Earth.

 This petition asks the Government to refuse consent for Space industry activities which contribute to organised international warfare and the weaponisation of Space.